 Students may add courses according to the published registration deadlines.
-Students may drop a course without academic penalty up to the midpoint of the semester, except where a breach of academic honesty warrants the failure of the course.
+Regular, undergraduate students may drop a course without academic penalty up to the 10th business day (second Friday) of the semester.
+Students who withdraw from a course on the 11th business day until the mid-point of the semester will receive a W (Withdraw) grade, except where a break of academic honesty warrants the failure of the course.
 If the student does not complete the course and has not dropped the course by the final date to drop, a grade of "F" will be given for the course.
-It is the responsibility of the student to drop and add courses online or in the Registrar/Advising Center and to verify that the changes that they have made have taken place on their record.
-Registration and add/drop deadlines are published on the website.